 Babies, toddlers and juniors.
 Animal lovers and tractor- or train-enthusiasts will find lots to love in the surrounding countryside.

-Short-notice babysitting can be booked through reception, charged at £15 an hour.
+Short-notice babysitting can be booked through reception.

 No need to pack

 The hotel may supply plenty of baby kit, including high chairs and booster seats, but be sure to stash a few favoured toys in your suitcase – these can’t be borrowed from reception.